 The mean pay gap is the difference between the average hourly rate of pay between males and females.
-The Institute's mean pay gap is 14.9%.
+The Institute's mean pay gap is 5.6%.
+This compares to a figure of 14.9% for last year's return.
 The median pay gap is the difference between the middle point of average hourly rates (when listed in numerical order) of pay for males compared to the middle point of average hourly rates of pay for females.
-The Institute's median pay gap is 14.5%.
-These figures are very similar to last years and the Institute did not expect any changes in the 12 months since the last report.
-There have been no changes to the staffing percentages by gender in each quartile resulting in a similar outcome to last year's report.
+The Institute's median pay gap is 8.6%.
+This compares to a figure of 14.5% for last year's return.
+The reason for the changes in both the mean and median is that the Institute has changed how academic staff are treated.
+In previous returns, academic staff were calculated based on their contracted class contact hours during the academic year.
+For this year's return, academic staff are treated in a similar manner to all other staff i.e., the figures are not based on contracted class contact but on normal working week hours for a full year.
+This has therefore resulted in a significant reduction in both the mean and median pay gaps for all staff.